 A pinch of salt

 Oil for deep frying

+Combine the ingredients to make the dough.
+Let it rest for 15-20 minutes.
 Divide the dough into 5 balls of equal sizes and roll each one out into even sized discs.

 Whisk the butter and flour until you achieve a creamy spread.
 Keep it aside.

 Layer the rolled dough, using a generous smearing of the creamed butter and flour mixture between.
 You can also do this with 3 layers.
 More layers will lead to flakier and crispier chirotis.